drdrmc/drdrmc.github.io/_posts/2020-11-13-Wireguard_Wrestling.md

 domestic IoT world can shift from corporate surveillance model to a fundamentlaly more private and secure solution.

 Anyway, onward and upwards, IPv6 next.
-Not that many IoT devcies support it, but because it is there.
+Not that many IoT devices support it, but because it is there.